danlunt1976/UM_Bristol/BC5_running.md

 ServerAliveCountMax 100
 ```

-Every time you log in, to authenticate your ssh link:
+Every time you log in to BC5, to authenticate your ssh link:
 ```
 cd clifton
 ./clifton auth --identity /home/ggdjl/.ssh/id_ed25519_bc5
 ```
-This popped up a QR code (there was no default web browser set on miocene), which I read into my mobile phone, and logged in via the webpages that popped up on my phone.
+This pops up a QR code (there was no default web browser set on miocene), which you read into your mobile phone, and log in via the webpages that pop up on your phone.
-Back on miocene I then did: (you only need to do this once, the very first time you log in)
+Back on miocene you then do: (you only need to do this once, the very first time you log in)
 ```
 cd clifton
 ./clifton ssh-config write